Before one can firmly answer such a question lets first define the Work Function (WF) and the Contact Potential Difference (CPD).

 Surface dipole

-The reason why work function varies depending on the surface orientation is so called surface dipole.
+One of the reasons why work function varies depending on the surface orientation is so called surface dipole.
 This is an energy barrier experienced by mobile electrons at the surface.

 There are several known causes for the barrier: